Leland broken pipe cause water damage

 If you have had a broken pipe in your home or water damage from another source, SERVPRO of Brunswick and South Columbus Counties can help.
 Call us today, 910-755-6717!

-Mold in apartment unit in Southport
+Mold in apartment unit

 Apartment manager in Southport recently discovered some suspected Mold in a unit that she was getting ready to turn over to new renters after the previous tenants moved out.
 Thinking better than just having her “maintenance guy” just try to wipe up the suspected Mold, she remembered she had met a marketing representative from SERVPRO of Brunswick and S. Columbus Counties at a networking event.
 She made the call and was very happy that she did.
 I t turned out to be Mold as she suspected and the technician from SERVPRO of Brunswick and S. Columbus Counties did a thorough inspection and determined that it was indeed Mold and found the source.
 Within a couple days , the source was fixed, the Mold contained, area cleaned, and air filtered.
 All from one call to SERVPRO of Brunswick and S. Columbus Counties